tpwres/teczki-polskiego-wrestlingu/content/w/slate.md

 ### Polish Xtreme Wrestling (2011)

-Slate made few apperances on [Polish Xtreme Wrestling](@/o/pxw.md).
+Slate made a few apperances on [Polish Xtreme Wrestling](@/o/pxw.md).
 Not much information is avaiable from that time in history, however it is confirmed that during his PXW days he made about seven apperances.
 He also won the PXW Championship at least one time - most propably by defeating [Krycha](@/w/krycha.md) at [Summer Fights 2011](@/e/pxw/2011-08-20-pxw-summer-fights-2011.md) - and that he probably lost it in a Submission Match against [Sirreks](@/w/sirreks.md) at [Extreme Hell 2011](@/e/pxw/2011-09-24-pxw-extreme-hell-2011.md).
-After that defeat he hasn't made any apperance in PXW anymore and retired from doing backyard wrestling.
+After that defeat he made no more apperances in PXW and retired from backyard wrestling.

 ## In wrestling